 From March 29-April 1, 2021, Fargo Public Schools hosted its site visit for the accreditation process through Cognia (formerly known as AdvancED).
 The external review team interviewed more than 250 stakeholders throughout the District.
 The team reviewed many FPS policies, procedures, plans and documents.
 The review team recommended that Fargo Public Schools maintain the distinction of accreditation by Cognia for the next five years.

-Our review team had glowing things to say about our District, our students, and our employees.
+Our review team had glowing remarks about our District, our students, and our employees.
 Their framework for feedback is known as the I3 model and utilizes the following three categories: Impact Findings, Improve Findings, and Initiate Findings.
-In their brief review meeting, the provided the following information to the district:
+In their brief review meeting, they provided the following information to the district:

 - District and building leaders are committed to educating the whole child.
 This commitment extends throughout the district and all faculty/staff are dedicated to ensuring that ALL students have an opportunity to learn and become their best.